catherinekomi/react_interview_prep/README.md

 Search for contacts by name.
 Form validation (e.g., validate email format).

-6. E-commerce Product List
+6. Done.
+E-commerce Product List
    Skills Covered: state management, and filterable list.

 Description: Build an e-commerce product list that fetches products from an API and allows users to filter and sort the products.
 Features:
-Fetch product data from an API.
 Display a list of products.
 Filter products by category, price, etc.
 Sort products by price, rating, etc.